 Above all things, Africa is famous for its spectacular wildlife.
 Many of the animals that grace its savannahs, rainforests, mountains and deserts are found nowhere else on Earth, making an African safari a truly unique experience.
 However, some of Africa’s most iconic animals are at risk of extinction.

 The poaching epidemic that plagues the continent’s wild places is largely responsible, as is the conflict over resources caused by Africa’s ever-growing human population.
 Successful conservation efforts are the only hope for at-risk species like the eastern gorilla and the black rhino, and often, these efforts depend upon the commitment of local heroes working to protect their heritage at a grassroots level.
-These heroes include game rangers, education officers and field scientists, all of whom work behind the scenes, usually without acclaim and often at great personal risk.
+This includes game rangers, education officers and field scientists, all of whom work behind the scenes, usually without acclaim and often at great personal risk.

 Sylvester Kampamba, Zambia

-Native Zambian Sylvester Kampamba was recently awarded a 2017 Disney Conservation Hero Award in recognition of his work as an Education Officer for Zambia's North Luangwa Conservation Programme.
-Every year, Kampamba teaches groups of young teenagers about the importance of rhino conservation - both in the classroom, and on interactive safaris into North Luangwa National Park.
-Although the children Kampamba teaches live around the park’s boundaries, many of them have never seen a rhino - a species that was once poached into extinction in Zambia.
+Native Zambian Sylvester Kampamba was awarded the 2017 Disney Conservation Hero Award in recognition of his work as an Education Officer for Zambia's North Luangwa Conservation Programme.
+Every year, Kampamba teaches groups of young teenagers about the importance of rhino conservation – both in the classroom, and on interactive safaris into North Luangwa National Park.
+Although the children Kampamba teaches live around the park’s boundaries, many of them have never seen a rhino – a species that was once poached into extinction in Zambia.
 By encouraging them to respect and understand the park’s rehabilitated rhino population, Kampamba is passing his own passion for conservation on to the next generation.

 Jealous Mpofu, Zimbabwe

 Jealous Mpofu is the the Senior Tracker for Painted Dog Conservation, a non-profit that works to protect Zimbabwe’s endangered wild dog population.
-Mpofu is personally responsible for locating and monitoring five wild dog packs in Hwange National Park.
+Mpofu is personally responsible for locating and monitoring different wild dog packs in Hwange National Park.
 As well as disease and habitat loss, the dogs are at risk from entrapment in bushmeat snares.
-Therefore, the ability to locate trapped dogs is crucial.
+Therefore, the ability to locate, free and treat trapped dogs is crucial.
 When Mpofu was awarded the Disney Conservation Hero Award in 2007, he used his prize money to buy a grinding mill for his village, which is located on Hwange’s borders.
 In doing so, he showed his peers that they could benefit from wild dog conservation, helping to promote friendlier relations between the charity and the village.